How Long Does Food Take to Digest?

 Protein usually digests within four to five hours but can take up to eight hours.

-Fiber – Dietary fiber is found in plant-based foods, and both soluble and insoluble forms exist.
+Fiber – Dietary fiber is found in plant-based foods, and soluble and insoluble forms exist.
 Soluble will slow things down, while insoluble will speed things up.
 For example, some types of cereal contain added fibers that can help regulate your bowels so you’ll feel fuller longer.
 Insoluble fibers like those found in wheat bran or nuts can also help clean your digestive system as they push food through.

-Many people add either soluble or insoluble fiber to their diet as a supplement because it helps them have more regular bowel movements and feel better.
+Many people add soluble or insoluble fiber to their diet as a supplement because it helps them have more regular bowel movements and feel better.

 Practical Ways to Improve Digestion

 Unfortunately, not all of us are gifted with the best digestive systems.
 And some of us mistreat them a lot during our lives.
 Not to worry, though.
 There are ways to combat this!
 Here are 10 simple tips to help you maintain proper digestion: